ggerganov/llama.cpp/docs/llguidance.md

 make -C build -j
 ```

+For Windows use `cmake --build build --config Release` instead of `make`.

 This requires the Rust compiler and the `cargo` tool to be [installed](https://www.rust-lang.org/tools/install).

 ## Interface

 There are no new command-line arguments or modifications to `common_params`.
 When enabled, grammars starting with `%llguidance` are passed to LLGuidance instead of the [current](../grammars/README.md) llama.cpp grammars.
 Additionally, JSON Schema requests (e.g., using the `-j` argument in `llama-cli`) are also passed to LLGuidance.

-For your existing GBNF grammars, you can use [gbnf_to_lark.py script](https://github.com/guidance-ai/llguidance/blob/main/scripts/gbnf_to_lark.py) to convert them to LLGuidance Lark-like format.
+For your existing GBNF grammars, you can use [gbnf_to_lark.py script](https://github.com/guidance-ai/llguidance/blob/main/python/llguidance/gbnf_to_lark.py) to convert them to LLGuidance Lark-like format.

 ## Performance